imfaisalkh/wp-job-manager-resumes/readme.txt

 === Resume Manager ===
-Contributors: mikejolley, kraftbj, tripflex, danjjohnson, aheckler, bryceadams, fitoussi, jakeom Requires at least: 4.1
+Contributors: mikejolley, kraftbj, tripflex, danjjohnson, aheckler, bryceadams, fitoussi, jakeom, alexsanford1 Requires at least: 4.7
-Tested up to: 4.9
+Tested up to: 5.2
-Stable tag: 1.17.0
+Stable tag: 1.17.3
 License: GNU General Public License v3.0

 Manage candidate resumes from the WordPress admin panel, and allow candidates to post their resumes directly to your site.